 If you’re still uncertain of undertaking the GRE because a lot of the top business schools only require GMAT or if you’re finding it difficult to decide whether to take the GMAT or the GRE then check out our article on GMAT vs GRE which will help you figure out which exam you should take for your admissions.

 We hope this article has helped you take your situation into account and choose an exam that will suit your purposes.
-If you have any questions or need help with your applications, simply drop a line in the comments section.
+If you have any questions or need help with your applications, simply reach out to us at firstname.lastname@example.org.
 We will be happy to help you out.